Bobby Scott (politician)

 Robert Cortez Scott (born April 30, 1947) is an American politician and lawyer serving as the U.S. representative for since 1993.
-A member of the Democratic Party, he is the dean of Virginia's congressional delegation and the first Filipino American voting member of Congress.
-The district serves most of the majority-black precincts of Hampton Roads, including all of the independent cities of Norfolk, Newport News (where he resides), Hampton and Portsmouth, and parts of the independent city of Chesapeake.
+A member of the Democratic Party, he is the dean of Virginia's congressional delegation, a position he has held since 2019.
+He previously shared the deanship with Bob Goodlatte until the latter's retirement that year.
+He is also the first Filipino American voting member of Congress.
+His district serves most of the majority-Black precincts of Hampton Roads, including all of the independent cities of Norfolk, Newport News (where he resides), Hampton and Portsmouth, and parts of the independent city of Chesapeake.
 From 2019 to 2023, Scott was chair of the House Education and Labor Committee.
 He has been ranking member on that committee since 2023.

 Early life, education and legal career

 Scott was born in Washington, D.C., and grew up in Newport News, Virginia.
 He is of African American and Filipino descent.
 His father, Charles Waldo Scott, was a pioneering African American surgeon and in 1952 became the first African American appointed to the Newport News school board in the 20th century.
 Scott's mother Mae Hamlin-Scott, a graduate in chemistry of the University of Michigan, was an educator who taught science in the Newport News public schools.
 His sister, Valerie Scott Price, was married to former Newport News mayor McKinley L. Price until her death in 2025; making their daughter, state delegate Marcia Price, Scott's niece.

 Scott graduated from Groton School in 1965.
 He received his B.A. in government from Harvard College in 1969 and his Juris Doctor from Boston College Law School in 1973.
 He is a member of Alpha Phi Alpha fraternity.
 He was a lawyer in private practice in Newport News from 1973 to 1991.